 Phil has been thinking about all the abilities that Alexa has that he doesn’t use, such as lighting.
 He doesn’t like the idea of smart doorbells, but there are other smart home products that interest him.
 “Turning the heating on and off remotely is something which, as I get older, I crave a bit.”
 Not having to be physically present in his kitchen to turn it on or off would be nice.
 He jokes you can guess his age, as smart home products make him think of heating and lighting.

-I have to say that doing reviews for Make Tech Easier, as well as its companion site, IoT Tech Trends, I have way more smart home things than I thought I would have a year ago.
+I have to say that doing reviews for Make Tech Easier, I have way more smart home things than I thought I would have a year ago.
 But I found that I really like them, especially the robot vacuums.
 But I also have an Apple HomePod, Amazon Echo Show 5, Philips Hue lights, security camera, and assorted other things I’ve reviewed or am reviewing.
 I really enjoy the convenience, though I have noticed the drive to call things “smart” when they aren’t really.
 It seems everyone wants to cash in on the trend.

 Have you gotten started with a smart speaker and are looking to add on more smart home gadgets to expand your network?
 Are you avoiding anything smart altogether?
 Or do you feel like you have the right balance between smart and dumb products in your home already?
 Will you invest in more smart home products in 2020?
 Tell us below in the comments.